hackerschoice/gsocket/examples/port-forward/README.md

 **Prerequisite**
 IRCD running on ALICE's workstation and an IRC client (irssi) on BOB's workstation.

-On workstation "ALICE" create */etc/system/systemd/gs-portforward.service*.
-Configure a port forward from the Global Socket *ExampleSecretChangeMe* to port 6667:
+On workstation "ALICE" create */etc/system/systemd/gs-portforward.service* to configure a port forward from the Global Socket *ExampleSecretChangeMe* to TCP port 6667 on your workstation (127.0.0.1):
 ```EditorConfig
 [Unit]
 Description=Global Socket IRCD Forward